swcarpentry-ja/carpentries-coc/policies/privacy.md

 ## 2. What do we use this information for?

-**Basic usage information.** We use basic usage information to protect against unauthorized intrusion into SCF-controlled servers, as well as monitor and improve the availability and performance of SCF-controlled websites.
-We may also use information collected from you to personalize your interactions with SCF-controlled websites.
+**Basic usage information.** We use basic usage information to protect against unauthorized intrusion into TC-controlled servers, as well as monitor and improve the availability and performance of TC-controlled websites.
+We may also use information collected from you to personalize your interactions with TC-controlled websites.

-**Personally identifiable information.** We use contact information to communicate with members or with others that have accounts with the SCF, to provide access to secure areas of our websites, and to provide the services identified on our sites.
+**Personally identifiable information.** We use contact information to communicate with members or with others that have accounts with the TC, to provide access to secure areas of our websites, and to provide the services identified on our sites.
 We also use the information we collect to improve the content of our websites We also use this information to prevent or detect fraud or abuses of our websites and to enable third parties to carry out technical, logistical or other functions on our behalf.
 Financial information and payment card details.
-We may ask those who want to donate to the SCF, become a sponsor member, or become a supporting member to enter credit card or account information in order to process payments to the SCF.
+We may ask those who want to donate to the TC, become a sponsor member, or become a supporting member to enter credit card or account information in order to process payments to the TC.
 Financial information provided via our websites is transferred over a secure connection.
 We collect this information on a transaction-by-transaction basis and will not authorize the release of the information with anyone not directly